DanielJohnsson87/Frost/README.md

 ### 2. Installation

+Go to www.your-install-path.com/index/index or follow the instructions bellow.

 First you have to make the data-directory writable.
 This is the place where Frost needs to be able to write and create files.

-    > cd frost; chmod 777 site/data
+    > cd Frost; chmod 777 site/data

 ### 3. .htaccess

-Then you need to edit the .htaccess file.
+Then you need to edit the .htaccess file located in your root-folder.
 Look up the line Redirect all requests to index.php.

     > You need to change: RewriteBase /~dajj12/phpmvc/me7 to your root-foler for the MVC.
+    > pico .htaccess

 ### 4. Module/Install

 And finaly Frost has some modules that need to be initialised.
 You can do this through a controller.
 Point your browser to the following link and follow the instructions.

-   > your-install-path.com/module/install
+   > www.your-install-path.com/module/install

 ### 5. Enjoy FrostMVC!